The Complexity of General-Valued CSPs: Introduction

 {\bf Related Work.} The CSP Dichotomy Conjecture, stating that each CSP is either tractable or NP-hard, was first formulated by Feder and Vardi~\cite{Feder98:monotone}.
 The universal-algebraic approach to this problem was discovered in~\cite{bulatov05:classifying,Jeavons98:algebraic,Jeavons97:closure}, and the precise boundary between the tractable cases and NP-hard cases was conjectured in algebraic terms in~\cite{bulatov05:classifying}, in what is now known as the Algebraic CSP Dichotomy Conjecture (see Conjecture~\ref{con:AlgCSPDich}).
 The hardness part was proved in~\cite{bulatov05:classifying}, and it is the tractability part that is the essence of the conjecture.
-This conjecture is still open in full generality and is the object of much investigation, e.g.~\cite{Barto14:collapse,Barto12:absorbing,Barto14:jacm,barto11:lics,barto09:siam,bulatov05:classifying,Bulatov11:conservative,Cohen06:handbook,Idziak10:tractability}.
+This conjecture is still open in full generality and is the object of much investigation, e.g.~\cite{Barto16:collapse,Barto12:absorbing,Barto14:jacm,barto11:lics,barto09:siam,bulatov05:classifying,Bulatov11:conservative,Cohen06:handbook,Idziak10:tractability}.
 It is known to hold for domains with at most 3 elements~\cite{bulatov06:3-elementjacm,Schaefer78:complexity}, for smooth digraphs~\cite{barto09:siam}, and for the case when all unary relations are available~\cite{barto11:lics,Bulatov11:conservative}.
-The main two polynomial-time algorithms used for CSPs are based one on local consistency (``bounded width'') and the other on compact representation of solution sets (``few subpowers''), and their applicability (in pure form) is fully characterized in~\cite{Barto14:collapse,Barto14:jacm} and~\cite{Idziak10:tractability}, respectively.
+The main two polynomial-time algorithms used for CSPs are based one on local consistency (``bounded width'') and the other on compact representation of solution sets (``few subpowers''), and their applicability (in pure form) is fully characterized in~\cite{Barto16:collapse,Barto14:jacm} and~\cite{Idziak10:tractability}, respectively.

-At the opposite (to CSP) end of the VCSP spectrum are the finite-valued VCSPs, in which functions do not take infinite values.
+At the opposite (to CSP) end of the VCSP spectrum are the finite-valued CSPs, in which functions do not take infinite values.
 In such VCSPs, the feasibility aspect is trivial, and one has to deal only with the optimization issue.
-One polynomial-time algorithm that solves tractable finite-valued VCSPs is based on the so-called basic linear programming (BLP) relaxation, and its applicability (also for the general-valued case) was fully characterized in~\cite{kolmogorov15:power} (see Theorem~\ref{thm:BLP}).
-The complexity of finite-valued VCSPs was completely classified in~\cite{tz13:stoc}, where it is shown that all finite-valued VCSPs not solvable by BLP are NP-hard.
+One polynomial-time algorithm that solves tractable finite-valued CSPs is based on the so-called basic linear programming (BLP) relaxation, and its applicability (also for the general-valued case) was fully characterized in~\cite{kolmogorov15:power} (see Theorem~\ref{thm:BLP}).
+The complexity of finite-valued CSPs was completely classified in~\cite{tz13:stoc}, where it is shown that all finite-valued CSPs not solvable by BLP are NP-hard.